 2. Promote Critical Thinking

-Students of the 21st century are aimed to become critical thinkers.
+Students of the 21st century are aiming to become critical thinkers.
 Practically, our students need to express their curiosity into sensible questions.
 Therefore, they have to be taught not only how to ask questions but also how to formulate the right questions, thereby promoting critical thinking skills.

 As teachers, we have to keep in mind that we should not only be sharing with the students the information they need.
 Let them be heard in your classroom.
 Let’s keep ourselves offstage.
 This will help students to become more independent learners.

-To develop higher-order thinking skills of our students we need to re-evaluate our skill in using Bloom’s Taxonomy by Benjamin Bloom.
+To develop the higher-order thinking skills of our students we need to re-evaluate our skill in using Bloom’s Taxonomy by Benjamin Bloom.
 It is a way of challenging our students in a constructive manner.
-As we consider the levels of our students, it is equally important to classify learning objectives we set for them to accomplish interaction.
+As we consider the levels of our students, it is equally important to classify the learning objectives we set for them to accomplish interaction.